rrazcueta/moonveil/docs/all.md

 ## Who is this for?

 MOONVEIL is a tabletop RPG dungeon crawler.
-It's for people that like swords and magic.
-It's also for people that like dice games.
-The Guide is mostly transparent to the players - unless it's fun to not know.
-And the Dice are for when it's fun for no one to know.
+It's for people that like swords and magic and dice.

+You play as Seekers exploring secrets under the Moonveil.
+The Guide helps you see what’s there, and the Dice handle whatever’s left to fate.

 Core features

+- 2d6 Core Resolution
-- 2d6 Core Resolution, Dice manipulation
+- Dice manipulation
 - Ability endurance
-- Skill drafting
+- Randomized skill drafting
 - Clear, simple choices
 - Classless, deadly